westpa/westpa2_tutorials/membrane_permeability/README.md

 ## Tutorial files

 All files necessary for completing the tutorial can be found in this directory.
-An example trajectory of a full trace is also provided as trace-36-476.h5.
+An example west.h5 and a trajectory of a full trace is also provided as trace-36-476.h5.

 ## Authors